romain-gilliotte/timeslot-dag/README.md

 To avoid bundling all locales if using [webpack](https://webpack.js.org/), use either [IgnorePlugin or ContextReplacementPlugin](https://github.com/jmblog/how-to-optimize-momentjs-with-webpack).

 ### Slot aggregation

-The `slot.toUpperSlot(periodicity)` method allows knowing in which *parent slot* the current slot is included.
+The `slot.toParentPeriodicity(newPeriodicity)` method allows knowing in which *parent slot* the current slot is included.

 Aggregating between `year`, `semester`, `quarter`, `month`, `day` and splitted weeks (`month_week_*`) is trivial and behaves like expected in the Gregorian calendar.